Penalties for driving without insurance in North Carolina

 Minimum insurance required in North Carolina

 In North Carolina every driver must purchase at least a minimum amount of car insurance.
-If you do not and you are pulled over, you will receive a citation.
+If you do not and you are pulled over, you could receive a citation.
 It is easy to get pulled over in North Carolina for driving without insurance because the state requires all insurers to notify the DMV anytime a driver’s policy lapses.

 The minimum amount each driver must have in North Carolina is: